Optimal reconstruction of general sparse stochastic block models: Preliminaries

-The first property we establish is the relationship between the edge probability matrix $Q$ of the stochastic block model and the transition matrix of the broadcast process on the tree $P$.
-Since our eventual task is to relate the tree to the block model, this is the one of the most elementary yet essential relationships to establish.
+\begin{fact}[Relationship between $P$ and $Q$] Let $d$ be the uniform average degree guaranteed by \cref{condition: uniform average degrees}, and $d_\pi = \sum_{j=1}^q Q_{ij}\pi_j = \frac{d}{n}$ be the corresponding uniform edge probability.
+Then \end{fact} Since our eventual task is to relate the tree to the block model, this is the one of the most essential relationships.
+The proof is an application of Bayes' Rule.